Belgium

 A must-place for all visitors to Brussels, the place is within walking distance from Brussels Central Station.
 A selection of fantastic shops mainly high-class chocolate stores and other shops.

 One of the oldest shopping arcades in central Brussels.
 It was established in 1847.
-It has a variety of
+It has a variety of I recommend you go for it, it is a piece of history and a WOW factor.

 Built-in the popular, ornate Italianate style, with a glass-panel roof and arched shopfronts, the grand 213-meter-long arcade revolutionized retail architecture in Europe, replacing the narrow market alleys that had gone before and becoming the continent’s first shopping center.

-*Atomium – Unique to see, but not worth it.
+Unique to see, but not worth it.
 We took the tram or metro to go there from the train station.

 The Atomium is a landmark building in Brussels, Belgium, originally constructed for the 1958 Brussels World’s Fair (Expo 58).
-Now, it is the city’s most popular tourist attraction and serves as a museum, an art centre and a cultural siteThis attraction is expensive and not worth the entrance fee that is required for it.
-The view from the top is indeed beautiful, but standing in line to go up to the observation deck and then going up escalators to each of the balls is not interesting.
+Now, it is the city’s most popular tourist attraction and serves as a museum, an art centre and a cultural siteThis attraction is expensive and not worth the entrance fee that is required for it

 Our Hotel